PatrickB-Hub/world-countries/readMe.md

 # Countries of the World
 This application was built using Vanilla JS.
 The application displays the names of all the countries, their capital and their population and their languages.
-It is possible to search countries by name, capital or langauge and it can be sorted by name, capital or population.
+It is possible to search countries by name, capital or language and it can be sorted by name, capital or population.
 In addition to that, it visualizes the ten most populated countries and the ten most spoken languages using a bar graph.

 ### - Technologies
 The following technologies were used to develop this application: